Patternslib/Patterns/docs/api/parser.rst

    used.

-.. js:function:: ArgumentParser.parse(data[, defaults])
+.. js:function:: ArgumentParser.parse($el [, options][, multiple])

-   :param string data: data to parse
+   :param $el: jQuery object for element to parse
    :param object defaults: default values to use
+   :param boolean multiple: flag indicating if multiple values should
+     be returned.
-   :returns: object with parsed values, or list of objects
+   :returns: object with parsed values, or list of objects if multiple
+     is true.

-   Parse a string with parameters and return the parsed data.
-You can optionally provide default values that will supplement (and override) the defaults registered with add_argument.
+   This method returns the configuration for a pattern from an object.
+You can optionally provide options that will override default values and values found on the element.

-   If a the input data uses the ``&&`` operator to indicate multiple parameters are present this method will return a list of results instead of a single object.